Regret (decision theory): Description

 Regret theory is a model in theoretical economics simultaneously developed in 1982 by Graham Loomes and Robert Sugden, David E. Bell, and Peter C. Fishburn.
 Regret theory models choice under uncertainty taking into account the effect of anticipated regret.
 Subsequently, several other authors improved upon it.

 It incorporates a regret term in the utility function which depends negatively on the realized outcome and positively on the best alternative outcome given the uncertainty resolution.
 This regret term is usually an increasing, continuous and non-negative function subtracted to the traditional utility index.
-These type of preferences always violate transitivity in the traditional sense, although most satisfy a weaker version.
+These types of preferences always violate transitivity in the traditional sense, although most satisfy a weaker version.

+For independent lotteries and when regret is evaluated over the difference between utilities and then averaged over the all combinations of outcomes, the regret can still be transitive but for only specific form of regret functional.
+It is shown that only hyperbolic sine function will maintain this property.
+This form of regret inherits most of desired features, such as holding right preferences in face of first order stochastic dominance, risk averseness for logarithmic utilities and the ability to explain Allais paradox.

+Regret aversion is not only a theoretical economics model, but a cognitive bias occurring as a decision has been made to abstain from regretting an alternative decision.
+To better preface, regret aversion can be seen through fear by either commission or omission; the prospect of committing to a failure or omitting an opportunity that we seek to avoid.
+Regret, feeling sadness or disappointment over something that has happened, can be rationalized for a certain decision, but can guide preferences and can lead people astray.
+This contributes to the spread of disinformation because things are not seen as one's personal responsibility.

 Evidence

 Several experiments over both incentivized and hypothetical choices attest to the magnitude of this effect.

 Experiments in first price auctions show that by manipulating the feedback the participants expect to receive, significant differences in the average bids are observed.
 In particular, "Loser's regret" can be induced by revealing the winning bid to all participants in the auction, and thus revealing to the losers whether they would have been able to make a profit and how much could it have been (a participant that has a valuation of $50, bids $30 and finds out the winning bid was $35 will also learn that he or she could have earned as much as $15 by bidding anything over $35.)
 This in turn allows for the possibility of regret and if bidders correctly anticipate this, they would tend to bid higher than in the case where no feedback on the winning bid is provided in order to decrease the possibility of regret.

 In decisions over lotteries, experiments also provide supporting evidence of anticipated regret.
 As in the case of first price auctions, differences in feedback over the resolution of the uncertainty can cause the possibility of regret and if this is anticipated, it may induce different preferences.